caksoylar/keymap-drawer/CONFIGURATION.md

 #### `zmk_additional_includes`

 A list of paths to add as search paths to the preprocessor for `#include` directives.
 This can be needed if you use Zephyr modules such as [`zmk-helpers`](https://github.com/urob/zmk-helpers/tree/v2) since they require augmenting the search path.
+Also used for parsing DTS format physical layouts specified with `--dts-layout`.

 _Type:_ `list[str]`